 An award-winning program that transforms students through arts and community

-That sense of community and acceptance is pervasive at SOTA, an innovative high school in downtown Tacoma.
-The school offers a focus on the arts—and an opportunity for students to recognize their connection to each other and the community.
+SOTA purposefully integrates into the community, spreading classrooms across three urban buildings.
+The innovative school offers a focus on the arts and an opportunity for students to recognize their connection to each other and the community.

-“SOTA is all about community,” says Co-Director Paul Kelly.
-“Connecting within our school community is extremely important, and our students are also part of the downtown community and interact every with local businesses in many ways, including through internships.”
+“SOTA is all about community,” Co-Director Paul Kelly said.
+“Connecting within our school community is extremely important.
+Our students are also part of the downtown community and interact with local businesses in many ways, including through internships.”

-“We want to teach our students to be creative thinkers and problem solvers,” says SOTA Co-Director Jon Ketler.
+“We want to teach our students to be creative thinkers and problem solvers,” SOTA Co-Director Jon Ketler said.